tonikelope/coronapoker/README.md

 # Repeat the full stop/rebuild/recover cycle on hands 1 and 3; hands 2 and 4
 # must be newly dealt and settled with every peer still in agreement.
 .\tools\qa\run-real-game-e2e.ps1 -Scenario double-force-recover -Clients 1 -Bots 2 -Hands 4

+# Kill and relaunch the same client identity, recover, then complete a new hand.
+.\tools\qa\run-real-game-e2e.ps1 -Scenario crash-rejoin-recover -Clients 1 -Bots 2 -Hands 2
 ```

 Scenario contracts: